-- a.
-Section 778 of the Welfare and Institutions Code provides that "any parent or other person having an interest in a child who is a ward or dependent child of the Juvenile Court or the child himself through a properly appointed guardian may, upon grounds of change of circumstances or new evidence, petition the Court in the same action in which the child was found to be a ward or dependent child of the Juvenile Court for a hearing to change, modify, or set aside any order of the Court previously made or to terminate the jurisdiction of the Court." - b.
+Section 778 of the Welfare and Institutions Code provides that "any parent or other person having an interest in a child who is a ward or dependent child of the Juvenile Court or the child himself through a properly appointed guardian may, upon grounds of change of circumstances or new evidence, petition the court in the same action in which the child was found to be a ward or dependent child of the Juvenile Court for a hearing to change, modify, or set aside any order of the court previously made or to terminate the jurisdiction of the court."

+- b.
 If it appears that it is in the best interests of the child, the Court shall: - (1) Order a hearing be held and a verified petition be filed. - (2) Set the matter on the appearance calendar. - c.
 At the hearing, the youth will appear with his parent or the petitioner. - d.
-At that time, the Court will determine whether or not the youth's wardship will be terminated or any orders should be modified. - e.
+At that time, the court will determine whether or not the youth's wardship will be terminated or any orders should be modified. - e.
 It should be noted such proceedings are rare although provided for by law. - f.
-It is the Probation Officer's responsibility to: - (1) Prepare the family and the youth for continued growth in the absence of probation supervision. - (2) Advise appropriate agencies which have been working with the family of the termination of wardship, if so ordered by the Court.
+It is the DPO's responsibility to: - (1) Prepare the family and the youth for continued growth in the absence of probation supervision. - (2) Advise appropriate agencies which have been working with the family of the termination of wardship, if so ordered by the court.

 - a.
-As stated above, the matter is handled on the appearance calendar.

-- b.
-The Deputy Probation Officer will submit a written report to the Court, which will discuss the following:

-- (1) Compliance with orders.

-- (2) Restitution.

-- (3) School attendance.

-- (4) Curfew, etc. - (5) Checks with CJI, DMV, and local police department for arrests. - (6) A recommendation regarding the appropriateness of termination should be included.

-H. TERMINATION PROCEDURE-DISTRICT ATTORNEY'S CONTINUANCE (639 WIC and 681 WIC)
+As stated above, the matter is handled on the appearance calendar. - b.
+The DPO will submit a written report to the court, which will address the following: - (1) Compliance with orders. - (2) Restitution. - (3) School attendance. - (4) Curfew, etc. - (5) Checks with CJI, DMV, and local police department for arrests. - (6) A recommendation regarding the appropriateness of termination should be included. - H. TERMINATION PROCEDURE-DISTRICT ATTORNEY'S CONTINUANCE (639 WIC and 681 WIC)

 - a.
-In the case of a District Attorney's Continuance, findings are not made. - (1) The youth is not a ward of the Court. - (2) Although the matter is continued to a specific court date (usually six months), the deputy does not terminate the case or have the court date removed from the calendar. - b.
-Cases that do not require supervision and have no specific orders are retained in the File Room. - (1) Cases that do not require supervision but contain directives for restitution will be assigned to the Juvenile Administrative Unit. - (2) If other conditions exist which indicate supervision may be needed or if such is specifically ordered by the Court, the case will be forwarded to the Supervisor of the appropriate Juvenile Field Supervision Unit for officer assignment.
+In the case of a District Attorney's Continuance, findings are not made. - (1) The youth is not a ward of the court. - (2) Although the matter is continued to a specific court date (usually six months), the deputy does not terminate the case or have the court date removed from the calendar. - b.
+Cases that do not require supervision and have no specific orders are retained in the file room. - (1) Cases that do not require supervision but contain directives for restitution will be assigned to the Juvenile Administrative Unit. - (2) If other conditions exist which indicate supervision may be needed or if such is specifically ordered by the court, the case will be forwarded to the supervisor of the appropriate Juvenile Field Supervision Unit for officer assignment.

 - a.
 A petition for modification is not submitted on these cases, as the continuance is not considered a court disposition. - b.
-The assigned deputy will retain supervision. - c.
-On the date of the calendared hearing, the deputy will submit an Information for Court Officer form (F057-9099), outlining: - (1) The youth's compliance or lack of same with court orders. - (2) Terminal record check information.
+The assigned DPO will retain supervision. - c.
+On the date of the calendared hearing, the DPO will submit an Information for Court Officer report outlining: - (1) The youth's compliance or lack of compliance with court orders. - (2) Record check information. - 3.
+Termination of Supervision